Vonng/pg_exporter/README.md

 ## Features

 * Support [Pigsty](https://pigsty.cc), the battery-include PostgreSQL distribution with **ultimate observability**.
-* Support both Postgres & Pgbouncer (Pgbouncer mode is enabled when target dbname is `pgbouncer`)
+* Support both Postgres & Pgbouncer (Pgbouncer is detected when target dbname is `pgbouncer`)
-* Flexible: Almost all metrics are defined in customizable configuration files in SQL style.
+* Flexible: Almost all metrics are defined in customizable conf files with SQL collector.
-* Fine-grained execution control (Tags Filter, Facts Filter, Version Filter, Timeout, Cache, etc...)
+* Schedule: Fine-grained execution control: Timeout, Cache, Skip, Fatality, etc...
-* Dynamic Planning: The user could provide multiple branches of a collector.
-Queries match the server version & facts & tags will be actually installed.
+* Dynamic Planning: Define multiple branches for a collector.
+Install specific branch when server & exporter meet certain conditions.
-* Configurable caching policy & query timeout
-* Rich metrics about `pg_exporter` itself.
+* Rich self-monitoring metrics about `pg_exporter` itself.
-* Auto-discovery multi-database in the same instance
+* Auto-discovery multiple databases, and run database level collectors
-* Tested and verified in a real-world production environment for years (200+ Nodes)
+* Tested and verified in a real-world production environment for several years (10K+ cores)
 * Metrics Overwhelming!
-Gives you a complete insight into your favorite elephant!

 ## Quick Start

-To run this exporter, you will need two things
+To run this exporter, you will need two things:

-* **Where** to scrape:  A Postgres or pgbouncer URL given via `PG_EXPORTER_URL`  or `--url`
+* **Where** to scrape:  A Postgres or pgbouncer URL given via `PG_EXPORTER_URL`  or `--url`.
-* **What** to scrape: A path to config file or directory, by default `./pg_exporter.yml` or `/etc/pg_exporter`
+* **What** to scrape: A path to config file or directory, by default `./pg_exporter.yml` or `/etc/pg_exporter.yml`

 ```bash
 export PG_EXPORTER_URL='postgres://postgres:password@localhost:5432/postgres'